Surender2/Power-BI-Hospitality-Analysis/README.md

 # Power BI - AtliQ Hospitality Analysis

-This is a project which I have done as part of Codebasics Analytics Bootcamp
+Data Analytics project for Hospitality Domain Analysis, I have completed this project based on my learnings from Codebasics Data Analytics Bootcamp.

 Link to Interactive Dashboard